A close look at the most 'dope' brand endorsements featuring BTS' Taehyung (V)

 — TAE GUIDE (@taeguide) December 20, 2023

 The latest, most ‘fresh’ addition to V’s roster of endorsements — Compose Coffee brought the BTS singer on board to tap into an international market, according to a report by Hindustan Times.
-Times of India adds that the expenditure for this amounted up to USD 4.6 million (INR 38 crore approx.) Although not much is known of the partnership as of yet, word has it that the artist has pre-recorded several advertisements prior to enlisting in the military — with the official rollout believed to be scheduled for January 2024.
+Times of India adds that the expenditure for this amounted up to USD 4.6 million.
+Although not much is known of the partnership as of yet, word has it that the artist has pre-recorded several advertisements prior to enlisting in the military — with the official rollout believed to be scheduled for January 2024.

 Frequently Asked Questions (FAQs)